yurykorzun/unity-react-native-demo/README.md

 Unfortunately, XCode project that is exported with Unity >2017 breaks React Native rendering.
 It works as expected with an Android project and an XCode project generated for to run on a Simulator.

+How to test this project:
+1. Navigate to folder ReactNative
+2. Run yarn install
+3. Open XCode project iosUnity and run on a device

 This is a simple React Native view that I am trying to render:
 ```js
   <View style={{flex: 1}}>